kindone/cppproptest/doc/StatefulTesting.md

 2. Define action sequence generator: Define a generator for the `action` types that can build a seqeunce of actions and pass arguments to the selected actions
 3. Run the stateful test with randomized action sequences generated as in usual property tests

-Say, you are to write stateful test for your `MyVector`, which is a linear container for integers, with random-access support.
+Say, you are to write stateful test for your `MyVector`, which is a linear container for integers.

 ```cpp
 class MyVector {